RickBarretto/WorldCup/README.md

 Also, creating a KV storage from the decks algorithm via Leader-Follower consensus.
 With this KV in hands, you could use it anywhere, making more complex systems.

-### Where is my Docker

-This is a requirement of this project be Docker-based.
-But notice, there is no Dockerfile in this repository.
-This is because, instead of using Docker directly I decided to use Devcontainers, that is a Docker-based tool.
-With Devcontainer I have a deterministic environment using Docker and I also support cloud-based development, such as Github Codespaces.
-This also integrates well with VS Code out-of-box.

 ## Running it

 It's possible to run this project in three different ways: locally, locally into containers, distributed across machines into containers.
 The first one allow us to test it on development.
 The second one for demonstration and the third one for real systems.